This park offers will captivate anyone who enjoys the outdoors. And it’s an affordable option for families. The park itself is free.

 One of six major hiking trails, Old Man’s Cave is a must.
 Old Man’s Cave features many unique bridges and scenic views.
 Old Man’s Cave is considered the heart of Hocking Hills State Park.

-Located at the east end of the Old Man’s Cave trail.
-It’s a quick walk to the Upper Falls and accessing the base is easy.
-Just like all the bodies of water in this area, the waterfall in the summer can be thin.
-Don’t expect the gushing falls you may see in some of the iconic photos.
+It is located at the east end of the Old Man’s Cave trail.
+It’s a quick walk to the Upper Falls, and accessing the base is easy.
+Like all the water bodies in this area, the waterfall in the summer can be thin.
+Don’t expect the gushing falls you may see in some iconic photos.
 You can also get married at the base of the Upper Falls!

 One more major hiking trail in Hocking Hills State Park.
 Easy to hike to and worth the effort.
 I would describe this fall as a good old-fashioned watering hole.
 While all signs say not to take a dip, everyone does, and everyone goes under the waterfall.

 This trip was sorely needed for us.
 We are always on the run.
-By far one of the most relaxing vacations we have had in a while.
-We walked a couple of hours a day checking out the park making various trails.
+By far, one of the most relaxing vacations we have had in a while.
+We walked a couple of hours daily, checking out the park and making various trails.
 Then, we headed back to the cabin to take advantage of the hot tub, followed by a fire.
-I know some of you might think heck, you can do this anywhere.
+I know some of you might think you can do this anywhere.
 True, but who knew it would be so picturesque in Ohio?

-There is a Flea Market that is open Friday through Sunday year-round.
-Located in Rockbridge.
-It’s worth checking out if you are looking for hand-made local goods or produce.
+A Flea Market is open Friday through Sunday year-round—located in Rockbridge.
+It’s worth checking out if you want hand-made local goods or produce.
 Or, if you are looking for a gun, this is your place.

-There is also a commercial shopping center located about 10 minutes out of the park that hosts the usual suspects like Wally World.
+A commercial shopping center is located about 10 minutes out of the park that hosts the usual suspects like Wally World.
 You can buy anything and everything here.

 - If you are not in the Mid-West, fly into Columbus airport and rent a car.

-- This whole area is low-key and laid back; you don’t need fancy clothes.
+- This area is low-key and laid back; you don’t need fancy clothes.